SUcy6/mediapipe-game/README.md

 # handpose-game
 mediapipe hand detection

-frame rate too low, try use other laptop
+(not the problem of CPU) frame rate too low, try use other laptop